digitalbazaar/bedrock/README.md

   - Emitted after command line parsing and logging initialization.
 Allows execution of subcommands or the prevention of `bedrock` events from being emitted, either by canceling this event or by exiting the application early.
-- **bedrock-cli.test.configure**
-  - Emitted during `bedrock-cli.init` after `test` subcommand has been registered.
-Listeners receive the `test` command object.
-Allows modules that define new test frameworks to add new `test` command line options via the `test` command object.
-- **bedrock.test.configure**
-  - Emitted during `bedrock-cli.ready`, before `bedrock.configure`.
-Allows
-    listeners to make configuration changes for running tests.
-This event is particularly useful for changing configuration values prior to their later use when `bedrock.configure` is emitted.
-To make late configuration changes on the basis of whether or not tests are going to run, instead add a listener to the `bedrock.configure` event after any other relevant listeners have been added.
 - **bedrock.configure**
   - Emitted after `bedrock-cli.ready` and before `bedrock.admin.init`.
 Allows
     additional custom configuration before Bedrock initializes but after